Why should I have a home inspection?

 When do I get my report?

 With our computer generated report system we can deliver the report to you in a variety of ways.
-You can get the old fashioned paper version, you can get it on a c/d, you can get it from a web site with access by a password, or we can e-mail it to you.
+You can get the old fashioned paper version (additional charges may apply), you can get it on a c/d, you can get it from a web site with access by a password, or we can e-mail it to you.
 Since the file can be fairly large, you really should have a high speed internet connection to reduce download time.
 The advantage of the electronic version is the ability to enlarge the photographs for better viewing.
 You will need Adobe Reader to open the file.

 Do I really need to be there?